sudoflux/bootstrap/README.md

 ### DNS Search Domain Configuration

-The bootstrap script can now configure your network settings to include a search domain, making it easier to access machines on your local network by hostname without specifying the domain:
+The bootstrap script can configure your network settings to include a search domain, making it easier to access machines on your local network by hostname without specifying the domain:

 Set up everything with "lab" as the search domain:
 ```bash